 However, a delay in demanding fair payments can often threaten a valid claim.
 Defendants and their insurance companies may be working to gather evidence to minimize their payment.
-To fight back, it is necessary for a person to understand his or her rights and collect the evidence needed to pursue an effective claim with an attorney’s help.
+To fight back, it is necessary to understand your rights and collect the evidence needed to pursue an effective claim with an attorney’s help.

-We represent clients in injury claims all over Nebraska, including those injured in:
+We represent clients in injury claims all over Nebraska, including those involving:

 - Truck accidents